 - Explain the duties the Council may owe to you

 It is very important that you contact us as soon as possible.
 Early applications for assistance maximises the time and opportunities available for us to help you.
-We will work with you to try and prevent your homelessness and to resolve any housing issues you may have.
+We will work with you to try to prevent your homelessness and to resolve any housing issues you may have.
 This is known as a prevention duty.

 Whilst we encourage you to seek our assistance as soon as possible, there are also actions you may be able to take in order to proactively reduce the risk of homeless: